A typical Williams

 An old part that has never been used on a game.
 VUK=Vertical Up Kicker G. P. = General Purpose coil application

-EOS = End of Stroke Switch used on most flipper units (usually a leaf type of switch).
+EOS = End of Stroke Switch used on most flipper units (usually a leaf switch).

 The charts below show solenoid coil numbers and typical application.
 They do not indicate Pinball Medic's current solenoid coil inventory.
 Pinball Medic Amusements